Skip to Content

 A Sumatran orangutan in the jungle, one of the best things to do in Bukit Lawang.

-The people of Bukit Lawang and its surrounding villages produce handicrafts and incredible north Sumatran cuisine.
+The people of Bukit Lawang and its surrounding villages also produce handicrafts.

 To summarise, Bukit Lawang is worth visiting for: